Amii-Open-Source/awesome-amii-hpc/README.md

 1. [Category 1](#category-1)

-## Category 1

-* [Ubuntu HPC](https://www.youtube.com/watch?v=tGIobcyKViI&t=2s) - Introduce the cluster components in a clear arrangement and provide some resources to learn HPC clusters, as well as some use cases.
-* [AWS ParallelCluster login node](https://aws.amazon.com/cn/blogs/hpc/introducing-login-nodes-in-aws-parallelcluster/) - A detailed introduction and instruction to access the login node of AWS ParallelCluster, including the way to control the login nodes.
-* [RWTH High Performance Computing (Linux)](https://help.itc.rwth-aachen.de/en/service/rhr4fjjutttf/) - This instruction gives detailed description of each login node, including different login ways via SSH and MFA, remote desktop and Jupyter.
-* [NetApp ONTAP AI with NVIDIA DGX A100 Systems](https://www.netapp.com/media/19432-nva-1151-design.pdf) - This designing document gives detailed tables of the architecture of NetApp ONTAP AI and NVIDIA DGX A100 Systems, gives the topologies of compute nodes and storage hierarchy.
-* [Dell Technologies HPC solutions portfolio](https://www.delltechnologies.com/asset/en-ae/products/ready-solutions/briefs-summaries/ready-solutions-for-hpc-solution-overview.pdf) - This documents gives detailed configuration information of HPC.
-Not only the data, but also some interesting things like how the HPCs are configured, and not only CPUs and GPUs, FPGAs can also be used to configure an HPC.
+## What is a cluster?

+* [Wikipedia](https://en.wikipedia.org/wiki/High-performance_computing) - An introduction of HPC.
+* [Compute Canada: an introduction to HPC](https://training.incf.org/lesson/high-performance-computing-compute-canada) - This Youtube video gives an introduction to high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hands-on tutorial.
+* [Compute Canada: SSH](https://docs.alliancecan.ca/wiki/SSH) - An introduction of Secure Shell used to connect to remote machines securely.
+* [Compute Canada: Cedar](https://docs.alliancecan.ca/wiki/Cedar) - An introduction of Cedar, a heterogeneous cluster located at Simon Fraser University.
+* [Compute Canada: Graham](https://docs.alliancecan.ca/wiki/Graham) - An introduction of Graham, a heterogeneous cluster located at the University of Waterloo.
+* [Compute Canada: Narval](https://docs.alliancecan.ca/wiki/Narval/en) - An introduction of Narval, a general purpose cluster located at the École de technologie supérieure in Montreal.
+* [Compute Canada: Béluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga/en) - An introduction of Béluga, a general purpose cluster situated at the École de technologie supérieure in Montreal.
-* [Vlaams Supercomputer Centrum VSC documentation](https://docs.vscentrum.be/index.html) - This document gives a detailed introduction of their storage infrastructure, especially the architecture of tier-1 and tier-2.
+* [Compute Canada: Niagara](https://docs.alliancecan.ca/wiki/Niagara) - An introduction of Niagara, a homogeneous cluster owned by the University of Toronto and operated by SciNet.
+* [Compute Canada: Lustre](https://docs.alliancecan.ca/wiki/Tuning_Lustre) - An introduction and tutorial of Lustre Filesystem.
+* [Compute Canada: Storage and file management](https://docs.alliancecan.ca/wiki/Storage_and_file_management) - An introduction of a wide range of storage options to cover the needs of very diverse users of Compute Canada.
+* [Ubuntu HPC](https://www.youtube.com/watch?v=tGIobcyKViI&t=2s) - An introduction of cluster components.
-* [Top 500 list](https://www.top500.org/) - This website gives the data of the top 500 listed supercomputers, which gives a scope of how fast and how much compute nodes are, and also an introduction and comparison among these computers.
+* [Top 500 list](https://www.top500.org/) - The data of top 500 listed supercomputers, which gives a scope of how fast and how much compute nodes are, and also introduction and comparison among these computers.
-* [FRONTIER (ORNL’s exascale supercomputer)](https://www.olcf.ornl.gov/frontier/) - This page gives a scope of the top 1 supercomputer in 2023, and some data comparison.
-* [Aurora by Argonne National Laboratory](https://www.alcf.anl.gov/aurora) - This page gives the detailed data of the nodes in Aurora.
-* [Iowa State University High Performance Computing](https://www.hpc.iastate.edu/guides/introduction-to-hpc-clusters/what-is-an-hpc-cluster) - One abstract HPC topology is gotten here.
-This website also contains instructions of using some tools like SLURM.
+* [Iowa State University HPC Guides](https://www.hpc.iastate.edu/guides/introduction-to-hpc-clusters) - A collection of introductory guides for HPC including SLURM, globus, unix, python, julia, and much more.